 Over the last 12 months, Incitec Pivot's shares have ranged in value from as little as $2.58 up to $3.7856.
 A popular way to gauge a stock's volatility is its "beta".

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Incitec Pivot's is 0.9837.
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Incitec Pivot's is 0.787.
 This would suggest that Incitec Pivot's shares are less volatile than average (for this exchange).

 Incitec Pivot overview

-Incitec Pivot Limited manufactures and distributes industrial explosives, industrial chemicals, and fertilizers in Australia, the United States, Canada, Turkey, and internationally.
-The company manufactures and distributes fertilizers, including di/mono-ammonium phosphate, ammonia, granulated ammonium sulphate, urea, and single super phosphate, as well as imports and sells fertilizers; and manufactures and sells industrial explosives, and related products and services to the mining, quarrying, and construction industries.
-It also manufactures and sells industrial chemicals to the agriculture and specialist industries.
+Incitec Pivot Limited, together with its subsidiaries, manufactures and distributes industrial explosives, industrial chemicals, and fertilizers in Australia, the United States, the Asia Pacific, Turkey, France, and internationally.
+It offers ammonium nitrate, nitrogen-based fertilizer, ammonia, di/mono-ammonium phosphate, and single super phosphate.
+The company also manufactures and sells industrial explosives, and related products and services to mining, quarrying, and construction industries.
+In addition, it offers industrial chemicals to the agriculture and specialist industries.
 The company was founded in 1831 and is headquartered in Southbank, Australia.